hsnice16/hsnice16/README.md

   <ul>
     <p>Blogs</p>
     <li>
-      <a href="https://hsnice16.medium.com/the-right-way-to-build-a-typescript-sdk-75657476bc95">The right way to build a TypeScript SDK</a>
+      <a href="https://hsnice16.medium.com/the-right-way-to-build-a-typescript-sdk-75657476bc95" target="_blank">The right way to build a TypeScript SDK</a>
     </li>
     <li>
-      <a href="https://hsnice16.medium.com/design-a-perpetual-trading-dapp-system-9477908ed718">Design a Perpetual Trading DApp System</a>
+      <a href="https://hsnice16.medium.com/design-a-perpetual-trading-dapp-system-9477908ed718" target="_blank">Design a Perpetual Trading DApp System</a>
     </li>
     <li>
-      <a href="https://hsnice16.medium.com/lambda-function-to-access-rds-s3-and-eventbridge-in-aws-f55b95e7a5bc">Lambda function to access RDS, S3.
+      <a href="https://hsnice16.medium.com/lambda-function-to-access-rds-s3-and-eventbridge-in-aws-f55b95e7a5bc" target="_blank">Lambda function to access RDS, S3.
 And, Eventbridge in AWS</a>
     </li>
     <li>
-      <a href="https://hsnice16.medium.com/write-your-own-telegram-wallet-bot-84a8877af038">Write your own Telegram Wallet bot</a>
+      <a href="https://hsnice16.medium.com/write-your-own-telegram-wallet-bot-84a8877af038" target="_blank">Write your own Telegram Wallet bot</a>
     </li>
     <li>
-      <a href="https://medium.com/@hsnice16/build-and-push-the-docker-image-on-aws-ecr-using-github-actions-ae58567dc79e">Build and Push the docker image on AWS ECR using GitHub actions.</a>
+      <a href="https://medium.com/@hsnice16/build-and-push-the-docker-image-on-aws-ecr-using-github-actions-ae58567dc79e" target="_blank">Build and Push the docker image on AWS ECR using GitHub actions.</a>
     </li>
 <!--     <li></li>
    <a href="https://hsnice16.medium.com/">...more</a> -->